 In addition to my formal training as a psychotherapist I have had many years of intensive psychotherapy myself.
 This means I have a sense of some of the hopes and worries you may experience when embarking on a course of psychotherapy or counselling.

-Alongside psychotherapy, I have long-standing experience in pastoral and spiritual work.
+Alongside psychotherapy, I have long-standing experience in pastoral and spiritual work, training and teaching.
 I hold degrees from Roehampton, Oxford and London Universities in the areas of English Literature and Theatre Studies, Theology, Spirituality and Mysticism.

 Over the last two decades I have worked with a wide variety of people, respecting diversity and aiming to adopt an unbiased and accepting approach when engaging with areas of difference in whatever area they occur.
 I have worked extensively with those who are undergoing their own training as counsellors or psychotherapists.

 I am registered with the following professional bodies: